 For Your Bridal Party and the Groomsmen

 When shopping for your bridal party, Primavera will provide you with plenty of cute options, many from Rhode Island artisans: overflowing with small humorous household items your girls will love, such as soaps, signs, towels and coasters.
 For more Newport related pieces choose from wine glasses with Newport’s coordinates to sea glass necklaces made by a Newport artist.
 Every piece in Primavera will reflect the local qualities of your wedding making whatever you choose a beautifully sentimental gift for your bridesmaids.

 KJP is in the process of designing Atlantic Pearl bracelets that can be personalized for the whole bridal party.
-Monogram each charm to say bride, bridesmaid or M.O.H (Maid of Honor).
+Monogram each charm to read bride, bridesmaid or M.O.H (Maid of Honor).
 Choose between a silver and gold charm and then match your ribbon to your wedding scheme by selecting a red, black, pink, navy, cream or turquoise color.
-These bracelets will showcase the nautical novelty that is Newport making them an excellent accessory for yourself and your bridesmaids.
-KJP will even include your bride bracelet for free if you pay for your party’s bracelets.
+These bracelets will showcase the nautical novelty that is Newport.
+Made in Rhode Island these bracelets are an excellent accessory your bridesmaids (and yourself).
+KJP will even include your bride bracelet for free if you’re paying for the party’s bracelets. (photo sample, not final)

 For your groomsmen, give them a gift made truly unique by the art of scrimshaw.
 Scrimshaw is the art of engraving ivory or bone.
 Traditionally whalers did this as a way to pass time during voyages; today, Brian Kiracofe keeps the art alive in his store at Bowen’s Wharf.
 Brian can personalize cufflinks or pocketknives by engraving their monogramed initials or dates, creating a one-of-a-kind piece for each groomsman.